I updated sections of this article in April 2023 with new research

 Carmakers may do this because of decluttering and cost-saving.
 The aesthetics are important and may persuade customers to buy a car when they first see it.
 But good design is finding the right balance between ergonomics and aesthetics.
 When considering the dangers of driving, the first job of the designer should be to minimize distraction.

 On top of that, the added benefit of prioritizing safety is that the controls will be more intuitive and easy to use.
 An interior will look super slick in the dealership if it has no physical buttons.
-Still, most buyers will find out very quickly after purchasing their car that it is annoying to have to divert visual attention to simply turn on the heater if before they could do it blindly.
+Still, most buyers will find out very quickly after purchasing their car that it is annoying to have to divert visual attention to simply turn on the heater.
 In moving the secondary controls to a touch interface, the balance is leaning too much towards aesthetics than ergonomics.

 The second example of carmakers making suboptimal design decisions is the interface design itself, which is often needlessly complicated.
-They are filled with features that make you wonder why you would need them in a vehicle, like the possibility to check social media, order a pizza from the car, find movie times, or set custom wallpaper.
+They are filled with features that make you wonder why you would need them in a vehicle, like the possibility to check social media, order a pizza from the car, or find movie times.

 To carmakers, offering a lot of features equals customer value.
 But as many tech companies have shown, customer value is actually created by ensuring users achieve their goals.
 Having too many features stands in the way of that, and research confirms that.
 Year after year, infotainment systems are the biggest frustration in new car ownership, and the majority of problems are design-related.

 It may explain the popularity of Apple CarPlay and Android Auto.
 These systems are optimized for task completion time and restrict access to certain features and apps that are deemed too dangerous.
 As a result, they are less distracting than native infotainment systems.